I Love It Loud: Music video

-A video was filmed which featured the band, then officially consisting of Simmons, guitarist/vocalist Paul Stanley, drummer Eric Carr and guitarist Ace Frehley, on stage performing the song while teenagers, watching them perform on television, are being brainwashed/ hypnotized (or perhaps also inspired) by their performance.
+A video was filmed which featured the band, then officially consisting of Simmons, guitarist/vocalist Paul Stanley, drummer Eric Carr, and guitarist Ace Frehley, on stage performing the song while teenagers, watching them perform on television, are being brainwashed/ hypnotized (or perhaps also inspired) by their performance.
 As the song progresses, the father's newspaper catches fire, the telephone melts, a teacup explodes, the refrigerator door swings open and food items tumble out as the mother stops and stares in disbelief, and a large crack appears in the wall near the television.
 Howard Marks, one of KISS's business managers from 1976 to 1988, stars as the father in the video.

 Screenshot from "I Love It Loud" video.

 The video was directed by Paul Davey and produced by John Weaver for Keefco.
 It also marked the final video for which Kiss wore their famous make-up before unmasking in 1983.
 Although the lead guitarist who recorded the song really was the unofficial member Vinnie Vincent, the music video features performing Ace Frehley due to contractual reasons, being the last Kiss video to include him (excluding various television appearances Frehley did with the group in support for Creatures of the Night) before his departure later that year.

 "I Love It Loud" was the last Kiss single to feature Simmons on lead vocals until "God Gave Rock 'N' Roll to You II" in 1991, and the last to feature Simmons as the sole lead vocalist until "Unholy" in 1992.

 Alternative versions and covers

 This song also appears on other releases such as 1993's Alive III and on Kiss' The Box Set in 2001.
 The single of the live version reached number 22 on Billboard's Mainstream Rock Tracks.
 A remixed version of the track appears on Kiss's 1988 greatest hits album, Smashes, Thrashes & Hits, that features a notably different drum sound and is missing the fade out in the middle of the song.

 The Phunk Junkeez reworked the song and covered it on their 1995 Injected album, retitled "I Love It Loud" (Injected Mix).
 The song was later included in the soundtrack for the 1995 comedy film, Tommy Boy (starring Chris Farley and David Spade); a music video for the song was made that featured Farley and Spade (in their film character roles) come upon and take part in a concert held by the Phunk Junkeez while clips from the film were interspersed.
 The song reached number 88 on the Australian ARIA Singles Chart.

 In 1999, Snow recorded a dancehall reggae cover of the song, entitled simply Loud, on his Cooler Conditions album.

-For many years, when the band performs the song in concert the second verse is shortened.
+For many years, when the band performed the song in concert, the second verse was shortened.